When it comes to the tetanus vaccination, it’s not one and done.

 - thorough wound cleaning

-- a shot of tetanus immune globulin as an antitoxin, but only if the toxins haven’t adhered to nerve cells
+- a shot of tetanus immune globulin as an antitoxin, although this will only affect toxins that aren’t yet bound to nerve cells